Q. 1) We would like to remodel our kitchen but we don't know where to start.

 Q. 3) What is your experience and do you have personal references?

-A. 3) I have been in the cabinet industry for more than 37 years.
+A. 3) I have been in the cabinet industry for over 40 years.
 I worked in custom cabinet shops - designing, building and installing cabinets for over 20 years of that time.
-I became a Certified Kitchen Designer (CKD) in 1993 & moved to Colorado in 1995.
+I became a Kitchen Designer in 1993 & moved to Colorado in 1995.
 I have focused much of my time here in Colorado designing remodel projects.
 I do have many personal references, some are noted on the accolades page of this web site.
 I can provide you with names and phone numbers if you would like to make a call.

 Q. 4) How much does it cost?